Skip to main content

 What is Lived Experience?

-A lived experience of suicide involves experience of having suicidal thoughts, surviving a suicide attempt, supporting a loved one through a suicidal crisis, or being bereaved by suicide (Roses in the Ocean).
+A lived experience of suicide involves the experience of having suicidal thoughts, surviving a suicide attempt, supporting a loved one through a suicidal crisis, or being bereaved by suicide (Roses in the Ocean).

 SafeSide’s Lived Experience Faculty